Former Regional Planning Director

 After graduating from SF State with a BA degree in Geography of the Human Environment, Joël began his professional career as an assistant planner for the Spanish Speaking Unity Council in East Oakland, where he gained his initial community planning experience.
 He then moved on to build a coalition of labor, environmental and social justice groups to win community and political support for economic development around one of the largest transit-oriented development (TOD) projects in California.

-For the past 6 years, Joël has voluntarily served as an appointee on the Board of Directors of the San Francisco Municipal Transportation Agency, helping to oversee public transportation, bicycling, and parking in the city.
+From 2011 to 2018, Joël also served as an appointee on the Board of Directors of the San Francisco Municipal Transportation Agency, helping to oversee public transportation, bicycling, and parking in the city.
 In that role, he also represents the SFMTA on the Caltrain Peninsula Joint Powers Board.
+He left this position and TransForm to accept a staff role at the SFMTA as a transportation planner, focusing on community engagement.